Conformal invariance of boundary touching loops of FK Ising model: Proof of Theorem

 By these results, every sequence of finite subtrees of the approximating domains converges in distribution to a finite subtree of the SLE$(\kappa, \kappa -6)$ exploration tree with $\kappa=16/3$.
 The convergence takes place, for instance, in the unit disc $\disc$ after a conformal transformation and under the metric defined in Section~\ref{sssec: topo trees}.
 In fact, it is possible to extend this convergence to the original domain (without the conformal transformation).
 See Corollary~1.8 in \cite{Kemppainen:2012vm} for such a result.

 The precompactness of the probability laws of the full tree and of the loop collection were established in Theorems~\ref{thm: aizenman--burchard bounds} and \ref{thm: precompactness loop collections}, respectively.
 Therefore we can choose subsequences such that both the full tree and the loop collection converge.
 The above together with the finite-tree approximation in Theorem~\ref{thm: uniform tree approximation} implies that the full tree has a unique limit which is the SLE$(\kappa, \kappa -6)$ exploration tree with $\kappa=16/3$.
-Similarly using the finite-tree approximation in Theorem~\ref{thm: uniform loop approximation} we show that the loop collection has a unique limit which characterized by the one-to-one correspondence to the exploration tree under the maps introduced in Sections~\ref{sssec: exploration tree} and \ref{ssec: exploration tree definition}, see Theorem~\ref{thm: tree to loops in the limit}.
+Similarly using the finite-tree approximation in Theorem~\ref{thm: uniform loop approximation} we show that the loop collection has a unique limit which is characterized by the one-to-one correspondence to the exploration tree under the maps introduced in Sections~\ref{sssec: exploration tree} and \ref{ssec: exploration tree definition}, see Theorem~\ref{thm: tree to loops in the limit}.
 This ends the outline of the proof.
+Notice that the convergence takes place in a topology where both the tree and the loop ensemble converge simultaneously and convergence occurs for the full objects, not just the finite tree approximations (with only a finite fixed number of target points).

+Since the orientation of the image of the exploration tree when mapped to $\disc$ depends on $\lim_n \phi_n(v_{\delta_n})$, while the scaling limit of the loop collection is the same for any sequence $v_{\delta_n}$.
+This gives the rotational invariance of the loop collection and thus implies the complete conformal invariance of the scaling limit.